-When you stay at The Queen Mary in Long Beach, you'll be on the waterfront and minutes from RMS Queen Mary and Long Beach Cruise Terminal.
+Located in Long Beach, The Queen Mary is on the waterfront and minutes from RMS Queen Mary and Long Beach Cruise Terminal.
 This family-friendly hotel is within close proximity of Shoreline Village and Aquarium of the Pacific.

 Make yourself at home in one of the 346 individually decorated guestrooms, featuring iPod docking stations and flat-screen televisions.
 Your room comes with a pillowtop bed.
 Complimentary wireless Internet access is available to keep you connected.
 Private bathrooms with shower/tub combinations feature designer toiletries and complimentary toiletries.

 Pamper yourself with a visit to the spa, which offers massages, body treatments, and facials.
 You're sure to appreciate the recreational amenities, including a health club and bicycles to rent.
 This Art Deco hotel also features complimentary wireless Internet access, concierge services, and an arcade/game room.

 Grab a bite to eat at one of the hotel's 3 restaurants and 3 coffee shops/cafés, or stay in and take advantage of room service (during limited hours).
 Quench your thirst with your favorite drink at a bar/lounge.